 Welcome, my name is Philip but everyone calls me PK 🙂

-I find that growing and catching a meal’s ingredients yourself gives you a connection to the meal and hence those you share it with.
-One day I realised that I wanted to connect with people that feel the same way and this blog was born.
+Growing and catching a meal’s ingredients yourself gives you a special connection to those you share it with.

 You get to be Outdoors